bprovanbessell/SATfeatPy/documentation/paper_implementation_differences.md

 of the balance between positive and negative literals in the clause, as opposed the the ratio.
 It is implemented as: for each clause, the ratio of the clause is: 2 x | 0.5 X (pos/(pos + neg))|, where pos and neg represent the number of positive and  negative literals in the clause respectively.

+Satzilla code does not compute the variation co-efficient for positive and negative variable ratios, but instead uses std